devopsengineerDan/Daniel_project/README.md

-1 BASH EXECUTION OF PYTHON IN LINUX
-2 DESKTOP EXECUTION OF PYTHON IN LINUX -> https://www.youtube.com/watch?v=9CTmC5Y7QeM
-3 PYTHON INSTALLERS
+1 BASH EXECUTION OF PYTHON IN LINUX (Here do not use pyinstaller) -> https://www.youtube.com/watch?v=vEQ8CXFWLZU 2 DESKTOP EXECUTION OF PYTHON IN LINUX (Here do not use pyinstaller) -> https://www.youtube.com/watch?v=9CTmC5Y7QeM 3 PYTHON INSTALLERS
 LINUX
 Debreate for debian distribution [.deb]